David Canary dies at 77

-He was as well known here for his generosity to the community as for his acting career.
+He was as well known in Wilton for his generosity to the community as he was for his acting career.

 Canary and his wife, Maureen, raised two children, Christopher and Kathryn, in Wilton and became very involved in the community after realizing “how much local organizations could benefit from their talents,” and participated in many fund-raisers involving music and acting, according to a March 2005 Wilton Bulletin article.
-That year, the couple were named Distinguished Citizens of the Year by the Wilton YMCA.
+That year, Canary and his wife were named Distinguished Citizens of the Year by the Wilton YMCA.

 His volunteer efforts included performing in a production of Love Letters to benefit A Better Chance (ABC) of Wilton and emceeing and singing in the Wilton Kiwanis Club’s annual holiday concert.
 He was also an active volunteer with the Friends of Wilton Library.

 Canary participated in Middlebrook School's first-ever Career Day in 1997, when he told students his work was “wonderful but tough."

 The couple opened the Wilton Education Foundation's 1997 spelling bee, served as celebrity hosts of the Domestic Violence Crisis Center’s annual Safe & Sound Race/Walk in 2000 and 2001, and narrated Wilton’s Bicentennial in 2002.